microsoft/nni/docs/en_US/Compression/Tutorial.rst

 * **quant_dtype** : str or dict of {str : str}

+quantization dtype, used to determine the range of quantized value.
+Two choices can be used:

+- int: the range is singed
+- uint: the range is unsigned

-quantization dtype, key is the quantization type, value is the quantization dtype, eg.
+Two ways to set it.
+One is that the key is the quantization type, and the value is the quantization dtype, eg.

 .. code-block:: python